mengmeiye/mengmeiye.github.io/_pages/about.md

 <h4><b>Recent News</b></h4>

 I'm currently co-organizing a workshop on Zero Trust Hardware Architectures (ZTHA'22) co-located with [ICCAD](https://iccad.com/){:target="_blank"}.
-We welcome three types of submissions:
+We welcome four types of submissions:
 - Technical papers with evaluation results
 - Position papers on directions for research and development
 - Review papers
+- Talk abstract (1 page only) that describes the content of an oral presentation

 The submission deadline is  <s>August 12</s> `August 29, 2022 (AOE)`.